Harley2787/My-Projects/You Are An Idiot (Safe)/README.txt

+The EXE File was too BIG To Upload so go to! https://ufile.io/p0bm31hj Go to: https://ufile.io/p0bm31hj TO Download the EXE!

 Ok, This will not damage anything on your PC
 It will possibly blue screen or crash programs, Make sure you backup/save files you are working on incase of corruption.